Technical Diploma│1 Year│34 Credits│Fond du Lac, West Bend │ Eligible for Financial Aid

 What You’ll Learn

-Students in the electricity program gain hands-on training in reading blueprints, using trade-specific math, and understanding electrical code and theory.
+Students in the Electricity program gain hands-on training in reading blueprints, using trade-specific math, and understanding electrical code and theory.
 Students also review renewable energy theories and principals.

 Graduates are skilled in applying electrical codes, evaluating electrical circuits, and installing electrical equipment in a residential, industrial and commercial settings.
 They are also prepared to explain and follow construction safety practices.